gimmins/graphql-card-game/README.md

-We are excited that you believe in our mission and consider it a possible home for you!
-This part of the interview process is designed to give you signal on the tech stack and the kind of problems we solve everyday, and for us to get signal on how you approach them, all while having fun with some code.

 # The assignment

 The goal of this assignment is to create a mini-game that involves two players drawing cards from a deck of 52 playing cards at random.
 This involves building a server as well as a client (you can either build for web using React or for mobile using React Native).
 In either case, GraphQL should be used as the API for server and client to talk to each other.